History and Background

 We also find time to have fun!
 As part of an extensive social programme, this year we are spending a long weekend with partners in Norwich as well as enjoying sporting and entertainment events of many kinds.
 Our Club's Rotaventure initiative demonstrates another side of Rotary with which we are not usually identified - a sort of Outward Bound!

-Through a collaboration with the local Oswestry School, including the elder of our two Interact Clubs, thousands of pounds have been raised for charities both in this country and in Africa.
+Through a collaboration with the local Oswestry School, including our Interact Club, thousands of pounds have been raised for charities both in this country and in Africa.
 Rotarians have worked with the school stewarding sponsored events such as swims and walks.
-Our members also go into the local maintained secondary school, The Marches, where we also have our second Interact Club, and give interview experience to the Year 11s preparing to take their GCSEs and enter the world of work or go on to Further Education.
-Our youth works continue through our active Vocational Committee who run the Millicent Kay Art Competition, Essay Competition, Youth Speaks Competition and the Investment Competition.
+Our members also go into the local maintained secondary school, The Marches, where we give interview experience to the Year 11s preparing to take their GCSEs and enter the world of work or go on to Further Education.
+Our youth works continue through our active Vocational Committee who run the Millicent Kaye Art Competition, Essay Competition, Youth Speaks Competition and the Investment Competition.

-If this short description of life in Oswestry Rotary Club has kindled your interest, please contact us through the website or come to lunch and meet us, 12.45 Mondays (except Bank Holidays) in the Walls Restaurant in Oswestry.
+If this short description of life in Oswestry Rotary Club has kindled your interest, please contact us through the website or come to lunch and meet us, 12.45 Mondays (except Bank Holidays) at The Wynnstay Hotel in Oswestry.